10 Best Protein Powders for Women, According to Dietitians

 Let's back up a minute: Curious about what protein intake is right for you?

-“Women need a recommended minimum .8g/kg of protein.
-For a 150-pound woman, that is about 54-60 grams of protein, or 20 grams per meal, more if you are working out and moderately to very active or if you are recovering from an injury or sickness,” explains Amanda Barnes, MS, RDN.
+"Women need a recommended minimum of 0.8 grams of protein per kilogram of body weight.
+For a 150-pound woman, that is about 54-60 grams of protein, or 20 grams per meal, more if you are working out and moderately to very active or if you are recovering from an injury or sickness," explains Amanda Barnes, MS, RDN.

 OK, so are there benefits for women adding protein powder to their diets?
 The short answer: yes, it's a good thing, especially for those who have been hitting the gym or just find themselves not eating enough foods that are high in protein.

-To help you cut through the bonanza of options available, we tapped top nutritionists to find out which are the best protein powders for women.
+To help you cut through the bonanza of options available, we tapped top nutritionists to find out the 10 best protein powders for women.
 Grab your shaker cup and read on!

 Bob's Red Mill Protein + Fiber Nutritional Booster Protein Powder